gu-lseg/intro-to-programming/source/conditionals.rst

 are only two values a boolean object can take: True or False.

 Conditionals always base their decisions on the result of a boolean expression.

+Furthermore programming constructs such as loops enable us to harness repetition.

 First we look at some boolean expressions in more detail.
 Then we explore our first repetition construct.